HetDaftary/HetDaftary/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on [Python-Projects](https://github.com/HetDaftary/Python-Projects)
+- 🔭 I’m currently working on [Python-Projects](https://github.com/HetDaftary/Python-Projects), Learning Flutter and React JS.
-- 🌱 I’m currently learning <b> Web scraping, PyQt5 and Flutter</b>
+- 🌱 I’m currently learning <b> Flutter, React JS and Django</b>
-- 👯 I’m looking forward to work as intern at as a Software development intern.
+- 👯 I’m looking forward to work as intern at as a Software development job.
 - 🥅 2021 Goals: To learn Flutter and make projects in it.

 <br/>